 10. Do Health and Safety requirements extend to homeworking?

 Yes, an employer’s responsibility for its employees’ health and safety extends to employees who are working from home.
 Employers should usually carry out a risk assessment to ensure that the employee’s home working arrangements do not give rise to any health and safety concerns.
 Given the unprecedented number of employees who will now be working from home, it is unlikely that employers will be able to carry out their normal risk assessments for homeworkers – indeed, for many employers, this might be the first time that employees are permitted to work from home on a long-term basis, so they might not have established risk assessment procedures in place for home workers.
 However, employers should ensure that managers and senior staff regularly check in with employees who are working from home to ensure that they are comfortable and to reduce the risk of employees feeling isolated.
 Employers would also be advised to remind employees of best practices in terms of ensuring a comfortable and safe working space.
-ACAS have prepared some practical guidance regarding homeworking, which can be accessed here.
+ACAS have prepared some practical guidance regarding homeworking.

 11. What about data security when employees are remote working?

 The UK Government has instructed all staff to work from home, wherever possible.
 Data protection law doesn’t prevent employees from working from home; however, employers should consider the same kinds of security measures for homeworking that would be in place in the office.
-Practical examples include following best practice IT security measures (employers should note the guidance released by the UK National Cyber Security Council, available here), reminding employees of data security and confidentiality policies and instructing employees to ensure that voice-activated devices at home are stored in a separate room from the employee’s work area.
+Practical examples include following best practice IT security measures (employers should note the guidance released by the UK National Cyber Security Council, available online here), reminding employees of data security and confidentiality policies and instructing employees to ensure that voice-activated devices at home are stored in a separate room from the employee’s work area.

 12. Can a UK employer disclose that an employee has tested positive for COVID-19 (or has related symptoms) to colleagues or external contacts?